dotemacs/pantry/README.md

 - `get-basket (client basket-name)` - Get basket contents
 - `update-basket (client basket-name data)` - Update basket (merge)
 - `delete-basket (client basket-name)` - Delete a basket

-### JSON Normalization Rules

-- Object keys are converted to downcased strings (from strings/symbols/keywords/numbers).
-- Hash-tables, alists, plists, and dotted pairs normalize to JSON objects.
-- Vectors and proper lists normalize to JSON arrays.
-- For basket payloads, non-objects are wrapped as `{ "value": ... }`
-  to satisfy the API.
-- Symbols/keywords as values encode as their downcased names;
-  characters as 1-char strings; rationals as floats; pathnames as namestrings; other unknown types are stringified.

-### Conditions

-- `pantry-error` - Base error condition
-- `pantry-http-error` - HTTP-specific error with status code

 ## License